 Start with Zillow’s Zestimate and Redfin’s Price Estimate

 Zillow’s Zestimate and Redfin Estimate are both computed daily based on millions of data points.
 They are both also rather accurate with low median error rates.
+These are useful and free tools, especially if you’re selling a home without a realtor.
 Start here, and leverage both Zillow and Redfin for the steps below.

 Review Recently Sold Similar Homes in Your Neighborhood